AdvaithRavishankar/cse15l-lab-reports/pages/week-2-lab-report.md

 For the purpose of this lab report, I will be connecting to the UCSD engineering lab's servers.
 This can be doen by using your user name which is the form cs15lwi22zzz@ieng6.ucsd.edu where "zzz" is a unique code associated to your account.
 Contact UCSD for setting the password.
 After having the username and password, we can now connect to the server.

-To connect the server, the ssh (secure shell) command will be used in the terminal.
-Open VScode and open on the termianl tab.
+To connect to the server, the ssh (secure shell) command will be used in the terminal.
+Open VScode and open the termianl tab.
 Click on the New Terminal Option as shown below:

 ![Step 2 Image 1](../images/lab-report-week-2/step2_1.png)

 This will open a terminal on the bottom of the screen.
-On the terminal. type: ssh cs15lwi22zzz@ieng6.ucsd.edu .
+On the terminal, type: ssh cs15lwi22zzz@ieng6.ucsd.edu .
 This will connect you to the server, asking you for a password as shown below:

 ![Step 2 Image 2](../images/lab-report-week-2/step2_2.png)

-After inputting your password correctly, you will now be connected to the server as shwon below:
+After inputting your password correctly, you will now be connected to the server as shown below:

 ![Step 2 Image 3](../images/lab-report-week-2/step2_3.png)

 ## Step 3.
-Remote Connection
+Running Commands

-After connecting to the server, I tried some commands:
+After connecting to the server, You can try some commands:
 1. ls - lists all the directories on the account
 2. cd - change directory
 3. exit - which disconnects you from the server
+4. mkdir - makes a directory

-running the commands on the terminal leads to the following result:
+Running the commands on the terminal leads to the following result:

 ![Step 3 Image 1](../images/lab-report-week-2/step3_1.png)